 By Dushyant Shekhawat May.
 03, 2020

-Some people have taken this quarantine period as a gift of unlimited time that can be used on any number of personal projects or self-improvement schemes.
+Some people have taken this year as a gift of unlimited time that can be used on any number of personal projects or self-improvement schemes.
 I am not one of them.
 All I’m aware of, all I can focus on, is today.
 Curiously, this has done wonders for my productivity.

 Friday the 13th is supposed to be an ominous, unlucky day.
 I can vouch for that, because in March 2020, my calendar came to an end on Friday the 13th (and a calendar coming to a stop can’t possibly be a good thing – just ask the Mayans about 2012).
 The reason behind this is that March’s Friday the 13th was the last time I bothered checking what date or day of the week it was, before going into a self-imposed quarantine, which soon bled into an enforced one.
 Since then, I haven’t left the house for anything other than essential supplies, haven’t touched any of my office clothes, or even bothered checking what time I wake up or go to bed.